Wan Chi Keung

-Wan Chi Keung (尹志強 (尹志强, wan^{5} zi^{3} koeng^{4}); May 1, 1956 – February 16, 2010) was a Hong Kong Association football player, actor and businessman.
+Wan Chi Keung (尹志強 (尹志强, wan^{5} zi^{3} koeng^{4}); May 1, 1956 – February 16, 2010) was a Hong Kong professional footballer, actor and businessman.

 Known as "Asia's top striker" Wan was a key player for the Hong Kong national football team in the 1970s and 1980s.
-He played for South China AA and Seiko (football) in the Hong Kong First Division League.
+He played for South China and Seiko in the Hong Kong First Division League.
 After retirement, he became an actor.
 His most famous role was a senior police officer in the Infernal Affairs trilogy.

-He had been dating veteran actress Michelle Yim for almost 30 years.
+Wan dated veteran actress Michelle Yim for almost 30 years.

-He was diagnosed with nasopharyngeal carcinoma in the early 1990s but the condition improved over the years.
+Wan was diagnosed with nasopharyngeal carcinoma in the early 1990s but the condition improved over the years.
 On 16 February 2010, Wan died in Prince of Wales Hospital in Sha Tin.